-Pitch 15, a 5.14d traverse, is another equally frustrating section of the route and one of the the hardest pitches on the Dawn Wall route.
-This section neither Tommy or Kevin had successfully completed whilst training.
+Pitch 15, a 5.14d traverse, is another equally frustrating section of the route and one of the hardest pitches on the Dawn Wall route.
+This was a section neither Tommy nor Kevin had successfully completed whilst training.

-Both guys had spent over 100 days and 1000’s of attempts on this pitch, without a single successful attempt before their final push.
+Both guys had spent over 100 days and thousands of attempts on this pitch, without a single successful attempt before their final push.

 After that, pitch 16 is waiting and offers you two options.
 The first is the ‘Dyno’.
 This is a dynamic move that involves hurling yourself 8ft in the hope you can grab a wafer-thin flake.
 This pitch gave Tommy Caldwell and Kevin Jorgeson such a headache that Tommy even reconstructed the move on his garage wall.